woguan/Legend-Wings/README.md

 ## TODO list:

-- [*] "Fix" and find a better logic for the top bar which displays account progress
+- [✔️] "Fix" and find a better logic for the top bar which displays account progress
 - [] Re-implement logic to increase enemies' HP and Velocity over time
 - [✔️] Add customized font ttf for Gold Label with OpenGL shader

 [*] = Working [✔️] = Done

 ## Future Implementations:
+# One step before going to TODO List (Order does not matter):

+# High Priority (Order does not matter):
-- [] Add new regular monsters
+- [] Add Power-Ups
+  - [] Imune Item
+  - [] Increase Fire Power
+  - [] Double Shoot
 - [] Add new bullets for characters:
    - [] Add Alpha Bullet Sprites
    - [] Add Beta Bullet Sprites
    - [] Add Celta Bullet Sprites
    - [] Add Delta Bullet Sprites
    - [] Add Class to create custom bullet sprite
+# Low Priority (Order does not matter):
+- [] Add new regular monsters
 - [] Add Purchase Function
 - [] Add Upgrade Bullet Function
 - [] Display current level of bullet and its image on Character Scene
 - [] Add Companions System (Each side with a small minion to assist you) - Sidekicks!
-- [] Add Power-Ups
+- [] Add better effect for character's death
-  - [] Imune Item
-  - [] Increase Fire Power
+- [] Add sound when Fireball is incoming
-  - [] Double Shoot
+- [] Pinky constant speed
 - [] Add Game Over Scene
 - [] Add Unit Test

+Note: Each new feature moves from Low Priority -> High Priority -> Todo List.
+In short, low priority items will go up.

 ## Discovered Bugs:
-- The top bar is not a bug.
-I'm just thinking a good approach for displaying them
 - It looks like that for smaller devices such as iPhone 5, the monsters are dying quickly.
-- HUD displays are not "pretty".
-I think it's a bit challenging for creating a HUD from sknodes.
-Thus, in near future, I will replace them with custom OTF/TTF files.
-I'm still looking for a good software to generate them.
 - Characters are too big in smaller devices.
 This is known issue due for using "fixed" size.
 It will be fixed later on.
+- Pinky completly freeze itself when it kills the player

 ## Main Accomplishments:
 - [✔️] Add support for iPhone 5, iPhone 6, iPhone 6 Plus, iPhone 7, iPhone 7 Plus